KalininGroup/mic_hackathon_2/about.md

   The hackathon is supported by the <strong>AI Tennessee Initiative</strong> and the
   <strong>Center for Advanced Materials &amp; Manufacturing (CAMM)</strong>, with participation from
   <strong>University of Tennessee Knoxville, North Carolina State University, Northwestern University,
-  University of Illinois Chicago, ICN2 Barcelona, University of Toronto, University of Wisconsin–Madison, University of Colorado Boulder, Colorado School of Mines, Indian Institute of Technology Delhi, Thermo Fisher Scientific (Eindhoven), AISCIA Informatics (Doha, Qatar), Pennsylvania State University, University of Pennsylvania, University of Michigan Ann Arbor, Sungkyunkwan University (SKKU),
+  University of Illinois Chicago, ICN2-ALBA Synchrotron Barcelona, University of Toronto, University of Wisconsin–Madison, University of Colorado Boulder, Colorado School of Mines, Indian Institute of Technology Delhi, Thermo Fisher Scientific (Eindhoven), AISCIA Informatics (Doha, Qatar), Pennsylvania State University, University of Pennsylvania, University of Michigan Ann Arbor, Sungkyunkwan University (SKKU),